-Charlie Taaffe is in his fifth campaign as UCF's offensive coordinator and quarterbacks coach in 2013.
-During his UCF tenure, the Knights have won 34 total contests in just four seasons and have appeared in three bowl games including two victories.
+Charlie Taaffe is in his sixth campaign as UCF's offensive coordinator and quarterbacks coach in 2014.
+During his UCF tenure, the Knights have won 46 total contests in just five seasons and have appeared in four bowl games with three victories.

 En route to a Conference USA East Division title, a win in the Beef `O' Brady's Bowl and a 10-4 record, UCF experienced plenty of success on the offensive side of the ball in 2012.
 The Knights averaged 35.4 points per game, good for second in C-USA and fifth in UCF history.
 The 496 total points were just six shy of the all-time record, while it did set the school mark with 61 offensive touchdowns.

-On the ground, UCF rushed for 33 touchdowns which ranked fourth since the program's inception in 1979, and Latavius Murray pounded out 1,106 yards and 15 touchdowns.
-It was the ninth time UCF had a 1,000-yard back, and the 15 scores were second-most in a single season.
+On the ground, UCF rushed for 33 touchdowns which ranked fourth since the program's inception in 1979, and Latavius Murray pounded out 1,106 yards and 15 touchdowns, which were the second-most in a single season.
 He went on to be selected by Oakland in the sixth round of the 2013 NFL Draft.

-Bortles also would be voted as the Beef `O' Brady's Bowl MVP, and he finished the year by setting a school record with 174-straight attempts without throwing a pick.
+Bortles also was voted as the Beef `O' Brady's Bowl MVP, and he finished the year by setting a school record with 174-straight attempts without throwing a pick (ended in 2013 at 232).
 Along with Bortles, Murray (first team), center Jordan Rae (first team) and tackle Torrian Wilson (second team) were voted on to C-USA's first or second teams, and receiver Breshad Perriman grabbed a spot on the C-USA All-Freshman Team.

-With Taaffe at the helm in 2011, UCF's offense averaged 406.8 yards of total offense a game, which was the second-highest total for the Knights since 2002.
+With Taaffe at the helm in 2011, UCF's offense averaged 406.8 yards of total offense a game.
 The Black and Gold also rushed for 27 touchdowns.

-In 2010, Taaffe helped UCF record the top season in program history.
+In 2010, Taaffe helped UCF record one of its top seasons in program history.
 The Knights went 11-3, claimed the C-USA Championship and defeated Georgia in the AutoZone Liberty Bowl.
 The bowl win was the first for the Knights.
 UCF entered the national rankings for the first time, and finished the campaign 20th in the USA Today Coaches Poll and 21st in the Associated Press Top 25.

 Offensively, UCF averaged 32.1 points per game during the year, up from 26.2 in 2009.
 The Knights scored at least 35 points on eight occasions.
 Taaffe helped mentor quarterback Jeff Godfrey, who was named the C-USA Freshman of the Year and garnered freshman All-America honors.
 Godfrey started the final 12 games of the year and led all freshmen in the country with a 66.8 completion percentage.
 He was one of just three true freshman quarterbacks nationally who led his team to a bowl victory.
 In Taaffe's offense, Godfrey set several UCF single-season records, including rushing yards by a quarterback, rushing touchdowns by a freshman quarterback and passing yards by a true freshman quarterback.